 Structure of the Programme

 - The programme of study shall comprise approved papers at 400-level worth a total of 120 points, including EDUX 440 Critical Analysis of Teaching (20 points) or EDUX 423 Technology-enhanced Learning (20 points), and EDUX 441 Researching Personal Teaching Practice (20 points).

-- If the diploma is to be endorsed, the programme of study must be as specified in the schedule of endorsement requirements.
+- If the diploma is to be endorsed, the programme of study must be as specified in the schedule of endorsed options.

 - The papers shall constitute a coherent and integrated programme of study with a specific educational focus.